ncl427/ML-based-Anomaly-Detection/Dataset/README.md

 #### **LabeledDATANEW.csv**
 Dataset used for comparing the different classifiers in **AlgorithComparisson.ipynb**

-These files can be used for quick training the models.
+These files can be used for quick training the ML models.